a-real-ai/pywinassistant/README.md

 "PyWinAssistant" is an open-source Windows 10/11 Python framework to artificially assist the user interface using chatGPT API without using OCR and with minimal usage of vision models.

 Image analysis is implemented but used minimally.
 To work with minimal data is being implemented.
-AI-Driven UI Testing Framework using the win32api "PyWinAssistant," an innovative MIT license open-source Python framework designed for Windows 10/11.
-This project pioneers a new approach in UI assistance and testing by leveraging the capabilities of ChatGPT.
+This AI-Driven UI Testing Framework using the win32api "PyWinAssistant," an innovative MIT license open-source Python framework designed for Windows 10/11.
+This project pioneers a new approach in UI assistance and testing.

-Current methods for utilizing the computer by voice involves to learn a large list of commands and speaking numbers to interact with the computer.
+Current methods for utilizing the computer by voice involves to learn a large list of commands and speaking large numbers to interact with the elements located in the computer.
 This framework gets rid of that and makes easier the interaction by only using natural language.
 It has built in accessibility options.

 # Overview